-I regularly work with ministeries of foregin affairs and other government partners, as well as international organisations and national institutes.
+I regularly work with ministries of foreign affairs and other government partners, as well as international organisations and national institutes.
 Below is a list of some of the projects and outputs I have been involved in over the last few years.

-In 2016, Germany invited BWC states parties to visit its main military medical biodefence facility to evaluate its compliance with BWC obligations.
-I was invited as the only civil society observer to take part alongside the 20 state party representatives.
-A briefing paper was published by the EU Non-Proliferation Consortium in November 2016 describing my observations during the two-day exercise.
-A Working Paper with my reflections on the exercise was submitted by Germany to the Eighth Review Conference of the BWC in November 2016.
-I also briefed state party delegations on the exercise during an 8 November 2016 BWC side event hosted by Germany.
+In 2016, I was invited as the only civil society observer alongside 20 state party representatives to visit Germany’s main military biodefence facility to evaluate its compliance with BWC obligations.
+I described my observations of the two-day exercise in a Briefing Paper published by the EU Non-Proliferation Consortium in November 2016.
+Germany submitted a Working Paper with my reflections on the exercise to the Eighth Review Conference of the BWC, and I orally briefed state party delegations on the exercise during an 8 November 2016 BWC side event hosted by Germany.

 3D BIO: Declare, Document & Demonstrate

 This is a longer-term project with Chatham House on a bottom-up with state-led approach to strengthening BWC compliance assessment.
 The approach complements, reinforces and strengthens the permanent prohibition of biological weapons enshrined in the BWC through a process of Declaration, Documentation and Demonstration (3D-BIO).
 A briefing paper was published by the EU Non-Proliferation Consortium in April 2015 outlining the approach and a small workshop was convened in Geneva in August 2015 to discuss the project with select stakeholders and to map a plan to take the initiative forward.

 Dual Use in Biology and Biomedicine

 In 2015 I was commissioned by the Nuffield Council on Bioethics to write a Background Paper on dual use in biology and biomedicine to inform the Council’s discussions about possible future work on this topic.